conjur-cookbooks/conjur/README.md

 * A base OS image from the CentOS or Ubuntu LTS family is selected.
 * The "foundation" cookbooks run on the base OS image to configure the connection to Conjur (and other desired systems), install packages, and perform static configuration.
 * A "foundation" image is captured after the foundation cookbooks have completed.
 * Machines are launched from the "foundation" image.
-Each machine is provided with Conjur identity, then a Chef run finishes the machine configuration (e.g. configure the host credentials for LDAPS connection to Conjur).
+Each machine is [provided with Conjur identity](https://developer.conjur.net/key_concepts/machine_identity.html), then a Chef run finishes the machine configuration (e.g. configure the host credentials for LDAPS connection to Conjur).
 At this point, Chef (or other configuration management tools) may also install and configure applications on top of the base OS foundation.

 ### Foundation Recipes

 These recipes can be used to build a "foundation" image, which is able to create a secure connection to Conjur, and has performed all package installation prior to the machine launch.

 * **install [required]** Installs base packages which are needed for Conjur SSH.
 All installation and configuration steps performed by this recipe can be built into an image.
-* **conjurrc [optiona]** Configures the connection to the Conjur server endpoint and establishes SSL verification.
+* **conjurrc [optional]** Configures the connection to the Conjur server endpoint and establishes SSL verification.
 This information can be safely built into an image.
 * **client [optional]** Installs the Conjur command-line tools.
 This is optional for Conjur SSH functionality.
 The CLI can be built into an image.

 ### Launch recipes